Disaster Response Services Training Minds. Mobilizing Technology. Saving Lives. Donate

 Support for Community Emergency Response Teams

-reinforce official CERT guidance and local procedures.
+official CERT guidance and support local team readiness.

 • Helps review CERT skills and concepts between classes.